Policy Learning with Competing Agents

 In policy learning, practitioners often assume that the data used for treatment choice is exogenous to the treatment assignment policy.
 Such an assumption is plausible if the treatment assignment policy is unknown to human agents or knowledge of the policy is unlikely to affect the agents' observed characteristics.
-For example, in the social program studied by \citet{bhattacharya2012inferring}, characteristics such as household wealth, household size, and whether or not the household has a child under the age of ten, are used to determine allocations.
-The exogeneity assumption is reasonable here because these attributes are unlikely to change even if households have knowledge of how the bed net subsidies are allocated.
+For example, in the social program studied by \citet{bhattacharya2012inferring}, characteristics such as household wealth, household size, and whether or not the household has a child under the age of ten, are used to determine allocations; these attributes are unlikely to change even if households have knowledge of how the bed net subsidies are allocated.

 However, in many other applications, human agents may change their observed characteristics in response to the policy, violating the exogeneity assumption.
 For example, in college admissions, applicants, with knowledge that high test scores will improve their chances of admission, may enroll in test preparation services to improve their scores \citep{bound2009playing}.
 In job hiring, candidates may join intensive bootcamps to improve their career prospects \citep{thayer2017barriers}.
 A growing literature focuses on policy learning in the presence of strategic behavior \citep{bjorkegren2020manipulation, frankel2019improving, munro2020learning}, but these works implicitly assume that the decision maker does not have a capacity constraint, which means an agent's treatment assignment only depends on their own strategic behavior, unaffected by the behavior of others in the population.
 In contrast, when agents are strategic and treatment assignment is capacity-constrained, an agent's treatment assignment depends on the behavior of others and competition for the treatment arises.